-Ŷ. Refuelling onto a low fire bed If there is insufficient burning material in the fire bed to light a new fuel charge, excessive smoke emission can occur.
-Refuelling must be carried out onto a sufficient quantity of glowing embers and ash to ensure that the new fuel charge will ignite.
+Refuelling onto a low-fire bed If there is insufficient burning material in the fire bed to light a new fuel charge, excessive smoke emission can occur.
+Refuelling must be carried out with a sufficient quantity of glowing embers and ash to ensure that the new fuel charge will ignite.
 If the fuel bed is too low or cool, suitable kindling must be used to re-light fires.
-Air damper left fully open Although the fire will look impressive, you will be burning more wood for less heat.
-The glass can also be damaged. !
+The air damper was left fully open Although the fire will look impressive, you will be burning more wood for less heat.
+The glass can also be damaged.
 Leaving door open Operation with the door open can cause excess smoke and a potential fire hazard.
-The appliance must not be operated with the door left open except as directed in the instructions. • Overloading the fire bed - Fuel weight per hour The maximum amount of fuel specified in this manual should not be exceeded.
-The weight of dry wood per hour is: 1.0kg for the 9X03, 1.3kg for the 9X04, 1.6kg for the 9X05, 2.8kg for the 9X08 and 4.4kg for the 9X12.
-Overloading can damage components of the stove.
-The stove is not designed for overnight operation. • Substantial Smoke Emission If substantial smoke emission is observed from the appliance at any time during the operation of the appliance the operator should ensure they are following the operation instructions and using suitable fuel.
+The appliance must not be operated with the door left open except as directed in the instructions.
+Overloading the fire The maximum amount of fuel specified in this manual should not be exceeded.
+It may sound odd but burning more wood actually gives you less heat.
+The weight of dry wood per hour is 1.3kg for the 9304, 1.6kg for the 9205 & 9305, 2.8kg for the 9308 and 4.4kg for the 9312.
+Overloading can damage the components of the stove.
+The stove is not designed for overnight operation.
+Slumbering Substantial Smoke Emission If substantial smoke emission is observed from the appliance at any time during the operation of the appliance the operator should ensure they are following the operation instructions and using suitable fuel.
 The flue may not be pulling as it is too cold or incorrectly specified/installed.
-There might be a down draught.
+There might be a downdraught.
 Check that the top brick is at the back of the fire.
-1 Door Adjustment The locking mechanism on the door is made up of a cam and lobe assembly.
+Door Adjustment The locking mechanism on the door is made up of a cam and lobe assembly.
 The door can be loosened or tightened with an Allen key (see page 10).
 The door will need to be adjusted over time as the rope seal compresses.